This article includes links which we may receive compensation for if you click, at no cost to you.

 Websites like eBay and Craigslist have been around for decades, but they were a lot less user-friendly in the past.
 Users needed to manually upload photos before they could list their items, which could be a lengthy process.

-What Are The Best Selling Apps in 2019?
+What Are The Best Selling Apps for 2020?

 How Do Selling Apps Work?